Tomek4861/CryptoAssetTracker/README.md

 4. **User Authentication**:
     - Secure user registration and login system.
     - Personalized watchlists and portfolios tied to user accounts.
+5. **Comprehensive API Testing**:
+    - The app includes automated tests for the DRF API to ensure its functionality and reliability.
+    - Tests cover API endpoints with various edge cases.

 ## Technologies Used